jamesfgreene/hmacSign/README.md

   2) Basic error reporting when the checkchecksum API route is requested and the "checksum" input parameter is missing or an invalid format.

+  3) A 60 second expiration time on the checksum.

 DEPLOYMENT: